mattheww/gomill/gomill_docs/example_scripts.rst

 .. script:: find_forfeits.py

-  Finds the forfeited games from a playoff competition.
+  Finds the forfeited games from a playoff or all-play-all tournament.

-  This demonstrates the library interface for :ref:`querying competition results <querying the results>`.
+  This demonstrates the library interface for :ref:`querying tournament results <querying the results>`.